iobio/example-bamViewer/step3/README.md

 draw(alns);
 ```

-So it doesn't look like much now, but that will change when we hook up the real data, which we'll be doing in the next step
+So it doesn't look like much now, but that will change when we hook up the real data, which we'll be doing in the next step.

 Also a few things to note:
 * The pileup layout here does the heavy lifting for determining an efficient pileup.
 After the alignments are run through the pileup layout each alignment has an x and y coordinate.
 This keeps the chart simple and allows it to simply place each alignment based on these coordinates.
 * The pileup returns data in the format of ```{ x:xpos, y:ypos, data:{} )``` where the original data is now stored in data.
 This is done so that nothing in your original data is overwritten.
-This is why the id accessor function grabs the id by doing ```d.data.id```
+This is why the id accessor function grabs the id by doing ```d.data.id```.

 ### Results
 [Step3 Live](http://iobio.github.io/example-bamViewer/step3/app.step3.html)